Madison Child Custody Attorneys

 - Choice of school or religion

 In a divorce or separation, one of the most contested issues is child custody.
 Couples who cannot resolve their custody issues on their own may be forced to allow the court to decide, which can be stressful and deny parents any say in their custody decision.
 Except in a few circumstances, courts presume joint legal custody is in the best interests of the child.
-However, this presumption can be overcome, and our attorneys can help you build your case.
+However, this presumption can be overcome, and our Madison child custody attorneys can help you build your case.

 The court will make its decision based on what they feel is in the best interests of the child.
 The court weighs many factors to ensure it is making a decision that will benefit the child’s best interests.